rust-community/foss-events-planner/CONTRIBUTING.md

 * Make sure you are logged in to GitHub
 * Go to the issues tab
 * Hit "new issue"
-* Give us a short description of your issue with a meaningful title
+* Fill out the given issue and give it a telling title
 * Be ready to answer questions
 * Thank you and we'll handle it from there!